Magic: The Gathering: Initial design

 Garfield returned to Pennsylvania and set out to design the game's core rules and initial cards, with about 150 completed in the few months after his return.
 The type of gameplay centered on each color remained consistent with how Five Magics had been and with how Magic: The Gathering would stay in the future, such as red representing aggressive attacks.
 Other games also influenced the design at this point, with Garfield citing games like Cosmic Encounter and Strat-o-matic Baseball as games that differ each time they are played because of different sets of cards being in play.

 Initial "cards" were based on using available copyrighted art, and copied to paper to be tested by groups of volunteers at the university.
+(Note: Some of these original designs will be made part of the "Zeta Set" Secret Lair drop in September 2026.)
 About six months after the meeting with Adkison, Garfield had refined the first complete version of his game.
 Garfield also began to set the narrative of the game in "Dominia", a multiverse of infinite "planes" from which players, as wizards, can draw power, which would allow for the vast array of creatures and magics that he was planning for the cards.

 Garfield has stated that two major influences in his creation of Magic: the Gathering were the games Cosmic Encounter, which first used the concept that normal rules could sometimes be overridden, and Dungeons & Dragons.
 One of the "Magic Golden Rules" states that "Whenever a card's text directly contradicts these rules, the card takes precedence."
 The Comprehensive Rules, a detailed rulebook, exists to clarify conflicts.